jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

 * Synaptic Conductance-based neuron model: ``snntorch.Synaptic``
 * Alpha neuron Model: ``snntorch.Alpha``

-In this tutorial, we will focus on the first of these models.
-This will be used to build towards the other models in subsequent tutorials.
+This tutorial focuses on the first of these models.
+This will be used to build towards the other models in `subsequent tutorials <https://snntorch.readthedocs.io/en/latest/tutorials/index.html>`_.

 2. The Leaky Integrate-and-Fire Neuron Model
 --------------------------------------------------